An Explainable Stacked Ensemble Model for Static Route-Free Estimation of Time of Arrival: Introduction

 \section{Introduction}

-In intelligent transportation systems that coordinate a taxi fleet to, for instance, run a ridesharing service, the computation and comparison of taxi schedules is often supported by a component that estimates the duration of a trip or the time of arrival.
+In intelligent transportation systems for fleet coordination and optimization (e.g., a ridesharing service), the computation and optimization of taxi schedules are often supported by a component that estimates the duration or time of arrival for a given trip.
 To illustrate the problem of \ac{ETA}, in Figure~\ref{fig:sampleETAMotivation}, we show two taxis $Y$ and $Z$ that aim to serve three passengers $A$, $B$, and $C$.
-Before serving the passengers, many alternative schedules have to be compared.
-Using estimated durations or an \ac{ETA} component is common to avoid computing all routes in advance.
-As you can see, already in this small scenario, many alternative schedules can be taken into account.
+Even in this small example, different alternative schedules are to be considered in order to find a close-to-optimal one.
+Using an algorithm for \ac{ETA} that is independent of a route, it is possible to avoid having to compute all routes in advance, which leads to considerable speed-up for larger and dynamic problem instances.

-Another use case for \ac{ETA} is to provide insights into upcoming taxi trips, e.g. the time when a taxi will pick up a passenger or how long a trip will take for a driver/passenger.
-Approaches like \cite{dearaujo.2019, kankanamge.2019, li.2018, schleibaum.2022} apply machine learning to achieve a high prediction precision.
-A promising option to further increase the prediction precision are ensemble models \cite{ganaie.2021}; a special form of ensemble models is stacked ensembles in which the output of multiple first-level models is combined on the second level via another model, for example to the final estimation of the \ac{ETA} for a taxi trip.
-The higher variety achieved via multiple models---potentially of different types---can better represent/learn the diversity of the data and potentially increase the prediction precision.
-One drawback is that the previously already hard-to-explain models now become even less transparent through their combination.
-This is caused by enhancing the architecture to a more sophisticated one with, among others, interactions between the various first-level and second level models.
-One option to remedy this drawback is to apply \ac{XAI}-methods like \ac{SHAP}, which aim to explain complex non-linear machine learning models like neural networks.
+\ac{ETA} also helps provide models for predicting upcoming taxi trips, e.g. \textit{when} a taxi will pick up a passenger or \textit{how long} a trip will take for a driver/passenger.
+State-of-the-art approaches have shown that high prediction precision can be achieved using \ac{ML} \cite{dearaujo.2019, kankanamge.2019, li.2018, schleibaum.2022}.
+A promising option to further increase prediction precision are ensemble models \cite{ganaie.2022}; a special type of ensemble models is a stacked ensemble: here, the output of multiple first-level models is combined via another (second-level) model \cite{ganaie.2022}, for example to the final estimation of the \ac{ETA} for a taxi trip.
+The higher variety achieved via multiple models, potentially of different types, can better represent and interpret the diversity of the data and potentially increase prediction precision.
+One drawback is that by combining several black-box models with a second-level black box, the resulting model becomes even less transparent.
+This means that it is very difficult to understand why the model proposes a certain solution.
+One option to remedy this drawback is to apply \ac{XAI}-methods \cite{linardatos.2020,lundberg.2017} like \ac{SHAP}, which aim to explain the output of complex non-linear \ac{ML} models like neural networks.
+With such \ac{XAI} methods, we are able to learn the influence of input features on an estimated trip duration, e.g. ``\emph{The hour (8:00 am) increases the estimated trip duration by 25 seconds.}''